Vetted by HousingWire | Our editors independently review the products we recommend. When you buy through our links, we may earn a commission.

 A good sense of competition can be very beneficial in the workplace.
 Agents actively working toward a goal are more likely to perform better.
 Providing incentives — whether in the form of strong commission splits, bonuses, incentive trips, or gift cards — can reward the best performances and motivate others to achieve higher levels of success.

-But incentives can be as small as recognizing and celebrating your team members’ achievements.
-Share new listings, career firsts, challenges overcome and celebrate your team’s wins at every office or off-site gathering.
+However, incentives can be as small as recognizing and celebrating your team members’ achievements.
+Share new listings, career firsts, and challenges overcome.
+Be sure to celebrate your team’s wins at every office or off-site gathering.

 5. Engage in polished marketing and public relations